cycleplatform/docs-portal/docs/reference/infrastructure/providers/providers.md

 ---
-sidebar_label: Adding Providers
+sidebar_label: Providers
 sidebar_position: 1
 ---

+# Providers
+A provider on Cycle represents either an IaaS provider or an on-prem / colo type integration.

-# Adding Providers
+## Adding Providers

 Adding a provider is a simple process and allows the user to fully manage their infrastructure through Cycle.